-After nine or 10 months of sobriety, it’s not uncommon for people to get complacent.
-The early months of recovery are challenging, but you also see a lot of progress.
-After nine or 10 months, you no longer have to work so hard to stay sober and many people start feeling like they’ve beaten addiction.
+After nine or ten months of sobriety, it’s not uncommon for people to get complacent.
+The early months of recovery are challenging, but people may also see a lot of progress.
+You no longer have to work so hard to stay sober, and many people start feeling like they’ve beaten addiction.
 They may start neglecting important aspects of their recovery plan, such as going to meetings or journaling.
 They may take unnecessary risks like spending time with friends who drink or use drugs.
 Before long, what was formerly a strong recovery starts to get shaky.

-At Fort, we offer a safe, nurturing, and healing space for men and women to find recovery from the multifaceted disease of addiction.
+At Fort Behavioral, we offer a safe, nurturing, and healing space for men and women to find recovery from the multifaceted disease of addiction.
 Our team believes in inspiring each client to face their challenges, discover the root of their problems, and reclaim their lives.
-If you or a loved one are struggling with addiction, call us today at 817-381-9741 or contact us through our admissions page.
+If you or a loved one are struggling with addiction, call us today at 844.332.1807 or contact us through our admissions page.